Tatiana-Ngamba/The-GitGirls-Collective-group-7/README.md

 - gender_pay_gap.csv
 - job_insights.xlsx
 - cost_living_w_codes.csv
 - output_gbp_salaries_23-11-29_10-55.csv *Note that this file is generated after running the API call from the Jupyter Notebook Part 1 so it is optional to download it from GitHub.
 If it is decided to be used, the user can skip the step of calling the API running the notebook part 1 and no changes are required.
-If, instead, it gets downloaded after running the Jupyter Notebook Part 1, a new file gets generated and the file name will difer therefore make sure to change the file name in Jupyter Notebook part 2.
+If, instead, it gets downloaded after running the Jupyter Notebook Part 1, a new file gets generated and the file name will differ therefore make sure to change the file name in Jupyter Notebook part 2.
 Instructions for this are mentioned also directly in the Jupyter Notebook part 2*

 - In the same GitHub folder the following SQL file is required to run the project [country_codes.sql](https://github.com/Tatiana-Ngamba/The-GitGirls-Collective-group-7/blob/Project_Code/data/country_codes.sql) which needs to be run in MySQL Workbench